 - The flight shall be conducted in accordance with the Accomplishment Instructions of Boeing Special Attention SB 737-00-1028 dated 20 July 2020.
-The use of Appendix A of the SB is optional. - The flight shall be a non-passenger, non-commercial flight. - These Flight Conditions are valid for one (1) operational readiness flight only.
+Appendix A of the SB provides an acceptable procedure. - The flight shall be a non-passenger, non-commercial flight. - These flight conditions are valid for one (1) operational readiness flight only.

-The approval of these flight conditions remains valid, provided the aeroplane remains in the configuration as specified in Field 6, and compliance with all applicable airworthiness directives, including EASA AD [insert number], is ensured.
+The approval of these flight conditions remains valid, provided the aeroplane remains in the configuration as specified in Field 6, until full compliance with EASA AD 2021-0039 is ensured.